sib-swiss/sparql-examples/README.md

 # Querying for queries

-As the SPARQL examples are in RDF once loaded in a SPARQL endpoint they can be queried for.
+As the SPARQL examples are themselves RDF, they can be queried for as soon as they are loaded in a SPARQL endpoint.
 ```sparql
 PREFIX sh: <http://www.w3.org/ns/shacl#>
 SELECT *